EMUR/AccessoryTouchBarPackage/README.md

 This project is licensed under the MIT License - see the `LICENSE` file for details.

 ## 🙏 Acknowledgments
-- Apple for SF Symbols (used fro TouchBar icons) and their awesome OS!
+- Apple for SF Symbols (used for TouchBar icons) and their awesome OS!
 - Everyone who used it, forked it or favorite it!